 However, Hauptwerk also has editor facilities so that it isn't necessary to load an already-assigned favorite temperament solely for the purpose of reassigning it to a different slot.
 You can also insert, delete, or clear favorites list entries.
-The editor functions can be accessed via the Pitch | Load favorite temperament / edit favorites list menu:
+The editor functions can be accessed via the Pitch large control panel: